Rihanmulani12/rihan_mulani/README.md

 for run this code : npm run dev

-## adding(onprocess) extra feture just for my curiosty :
+## added extra feture just for my curiosty :
-attech cloudworkrs ai to autumatic generated text
+attech cloudworkrs ai to automatic translation of responses